 Many adults decry the habit teenagers have of spending hours attached to their devices and how they are losing social skills.
 Why do teenagers spend so long on-line?
 In large part, according to boyd, because they’re not allowed out.
 If they want to socialise in groups there are very few places they are welcome and very few places parents feel they are safe.
 She refers to Gill Valentine’s research on the rise of ‘stranger danger’ as a concept and the damage it has done to teenagers independence.
 There has been no rise in the threat to our children but nonetheless the unfounded fear of strangers has led us to a situation where even older children and young teenagers rarely leave the house unless they’re going to a programmed activity.

 So where are they supposed to go?
 No wonder they retreat to their screens.
 It’s one of the few public places they can socialise.
 On-line they can meet with friends, share videos, funny images and even discuss homework.
-In some cases schools have class twitter accounts so they can communicate with their teachers too.
+In some British schools classes have a twitter account so they can communicate with their teachers too.
 It provides a safe place where a shy person can maybe pluck up the courage to speak more and I have an anecdotally noticed how much more communication between boys and girls there is than I used to have after school when although I spent time with boys all of my friends were girls and cross-gender communication was pretty basic.

 As parents we need to understand that life on-line is a real place too where our children can socialise, be entertained and express themselves in loads of positive and creative ways.
 We don’t need to fear it any more than we fear them going to the pictures with friends or going to school every day.
 It’s something that equips them in the modern world and learning how to present themselves in this new public space is invaluable.